sylabs/singularity-userdocs/quick_start.rst

 {Singularity} 2.4 introduced the concept of command groups.
-For instance, to list Linux capabilities for a particular user, you would use the ``list`` command in the ``capability`` command group like so:
+For instance, to list Linux capabilities for a particular user, you would use the ``list`` command in the ``capability`` command group, like so:

 .. code::

    $ singularity capability list dave

-Container authors might also write help docs specific to a container or for an internal module called an ``app``.
-If those help docs exist for a particular container, you can view them like so.
+Container authors might also write help docs specific to a container, or for an internal module called an ``app``.
+If those help docs exist for a particular container, you can view them as follows:

 .. code::